Browseabout welcomes Marisa de los Santos and David Teague to sign copies of their middle grade adventure, Saving Lucas Biggs.

-You'll also receive a free Dogfish pint glass when you purchase any one of these books!
-The signing will take place on Friday, August 1st at 5:00 PM.
-Can't make it to the event?
-We're happy to have a copy personalized for you.
+The signing will take place on Friday, August 15th at 7:00 PM.
+If you're not able to make it, we are happy to have a copy personalized for you.

 While supplies last, Browseabout is handing out copies of The Miseducation of Cameron Post to interested teens.
 After this title was removed from the summer reading list for incoming freshman at Cape Henlopen High School, we partnered with AfterEllen.com to make this happen.

 Set in rural Montana in the early 1990s, emily m. danforth’s The Miseducation of Cameron Post is a powerful and widely acclaimed YA coming-of-age novel in the tradition of the classic Annie on My Mind.